labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 .. image:: img/simple_selector.png

+Note that the exact appearance of this selector may depend on the page.

 To select an organism, type in some characters of its strain name.
 A list of organisms matching this characters will open.
 From this list, you can select the organism you want.